robertjgtoth/RubiksCube/README.md

 RubiksCube
 ==========

-Basic text-based rubik's cube implementation
+Various attempts at a rubik's cube implementation.